At Home After Hip

 • Can walk with an assistive device

 • Try different positions for comfort.
-Pay attention to movement restrictions your surgeon has given you.
+Pay attention to any movement restrictions your surgeon has given you.

 • Use ice for up to 20 minutes at a time to reduce swelling.